AdobeDocs/experience-platform.en/help/use-case-playbooks/playbooks/ui-guide.md

 ## View playbook and generate assets

 Before you enable a playbook, you can inspect it to make sure it fits your needs.
 Before being enabled, all playbooks contain the following sections listed below.
-When you are ready to proceed with your mindmap and generate assets,
+When you are ready to proceed with your mindmap and generate assets, select **[!UICONTROL Enable]**.

 ### Mindmap